 Providers should ensure that their practices for restrictions of service are consistent with those of other Providers in similar situations by seeking review of their procedures by the Berkeley IT IT Policy Services group.

 Investigations that may lead to a long-term or permanent restriction of service or other penalty which significantly impacts a User's relationship with the campus must include discussions with the appropriate resource office, such as:

 - the Center for Student Conduct (formerly "Office of Student Judicial Affairs"); or

 - the supervisor, departmental authority, Berkeley Campus Human Resource Office, or Academic Compliance Office (for employees).

-Allegations regarding copyright and other areas of civil law such as trademark, defamation, libel, etc. must be referred to IST's IT Policy Services group with whom campus legal advisors will coordinate appropriate responses.
+Allegations regarding copyright and other areas of civil law such as trademark, defamation, libel, etc. must be referred to Berkeley IT's IT Policy Services group with whom campus legal advisors will coordinate appropriate responses.

 Allegations of sexual harassment must be coordinated with the campus Title IX Office.